Rugby-Early blitz lifts six-try Wales to win over Georgia | Devdiscourse

-The pressure told as Wales scored a third inside 20 minutes, a fine solo tries from Adams after he was put through a big hole in the Georgian defense.
+The pressure told as Wales scored a third inside 20 minutes, a fine solo try from Adams after he was put through a big hole in the Georgian defence.
 Wales had to wait until the end of the first half to secure their bonus-point try as they shifted the ball quickly out wide for Liam Williams to score.

 The pre-game talk had been of the power of the Georgian forwards and the first sign of it came when they produced two excellent driving mauls and crossed the line through Mamukashvili.
 Tomos Williams chased down a kick to score Wales's fifth try before Chilachava burrowed over after more powerful Georgian forward play.
 North finished the scoring when he stretched to dot down with four minutes remaining.